cnkcln/jenkinsdsl/README.md

 1. Create a Jenkins Job using the Free-style project style to run your DSL Scripts.
 This is called a "Seed" job
 2. Configure the seed job, by adding a "Build Step" of type "Process Job DSLs" and paste in the body of the DSL
-3. Run the seed to generate your new jobs from your script.
+3. Run the seed to generate your new jobs from your script(**/*.groovy).
 When successful, the "build result" page will list the jobs which have been successfully created